Wednesday, April 29, 2026

 These relationships are not inherently improper—but they underscore the importance of transparency and clear governance.

-• No conflict-of-interest policy
+• No formal conflict-of-interest policy disclosed

-• No independent compensation review
+• No independent compensation review process

-• Limited board oversight
+• Limited documented board oversight

 These are not violations of law.

-But they are widely recognized governance standards—and their absence raises reasonable questions about internal controls.
+However, they are widely recognized governance standards—and their absence raises reasonable questions about internal controls.

 The Foundation’s program spending can be compared to widely accepted nonprofit benchmarks, which generally expect at least 65% of expenses to support mission-related activities.

-Based on its IRS filings:
+Based on filings:

-• 2020: 3.9% to program activities
+• 2020: 3.9%

 • 2021: 24.2%